formal-land/coq-of-ocaml/doc/docs/cookbook.md

 ```coq
 Axiom fold_all : forall {A : Set}, fold_f A -> t -> A -> A.
 ```
 which compiles and has the right type, even if we lost the translation of the body of `fold_all`.
 With this attribute we must add a reason, so that we document we chose to introduce an axiom.
-Among frequent reasons are the use of GADTs or complex recursive functions.
+Among frequent reasons are the use of GADTs and complex recursive functions.

 ## Mutual definitions as notations
 Sometimes mutual definitions for a recursive function are used more as notations rather than to express a true mutual recursion.
-See the attribute [coq_mutual_as_notation](attributes#coq_mutual_as_notation) for more details about how to handle this kind of definitions.
+See the attribute [coq_mutual_as_notation](attributes#coq_mutual_as_notation) for more details about how to handle this kind of definition.
 Here is an example where this attribute is needed:
 ```ocaml
 let rec double_list l =
   match l with